becky82/mteh/sources/Leeds/readme.md

 > Sharoff, S. (2006) Creating general-purpose corpora using automated search engine queries.
 In Marco Baroni and Silvia Bernardini, editors, WaCky!
 Working papers on the Web as Corpus.
 Gedit, Bologna.
 [PDF](https://ssharoff.github.io/publications/2006-wacky-paper.pdf)

-The top 20000 "words" were used, and all the Chinese characters therein where extracted, resulting in 3654 characters.
+The top 20000 "words" were used, and all the Chinese characters therein where extracted, resulting in a list of 3654 characters, which were all included in MteH v0.1.1.